+We specialize in heritage and native plants.
 The Garden Shop at Monticello's Thomas Jefferson Visitor Center, open daily, and its companion in the Monticello Online Shop, offer a broad range of historic plants and seeds as well as books, reproduction flower pots, and related items.

 For further information, please contact us:

 There are four plant collections located at the Center for Historic Plants: